Fort Omaha: Headquarters building

 Built in 1879 by the U.S. Army, the Headquarters Building at Fort Omaha first served as the home of the Department of the Platte during the command of General George Crook.
 In 1881, the headquarters moved back to Downtown Omaha to be closer to the railroads.
 Today, the building serves as the community college's library.

 Guardhouse

 Originally constructed in 1861, the current guardhouse, which sits at Bourke Gate, was built in 1883.
 Expanded several times, it was designated an Omaha Landmark in 1982.

 Current usage

 After World War II, Fort Omaha was placed under control of the US Navy.
 Today, several perimeter facilities are used as a training locations for the Marine Corps Reserve, as well as storage and repair areas for Navy vehicles.
 The remainder of Fort Omaha houses a campus of the Metropolitan Community College, in addition to the Douglas County Historical Society at the General Crook House and Library Archives Center.
+More than 25 structures at Fort Omaha are included in the designation of this area as a historic district on the National Register of Historic Places by the National Park Service.